matthewjberger/site/_posts/2019-4-14-Nuking-Your-Git-Repo.md

 _Note: the inner quotations must be escaped with backslashes._

-To run a shell command through a git alias, you simply put an exclamation point before the command name.
+To run a shell command through a git alias, put an exclamation point before the command name.

 [From the gitconfig manual](https://git-scm.com/docs/git-config):

 > If the alias expansion is prefixed with an exclamation point, it will be treated as a shell command.

-In the nuke alias we use this to our advantage by running the sh program with the -c switch, the command will be given as a string, and the hyphen at the end will send it to standard input.
+In the nuke alias we use this to our advantage by running `sh -c` the command will be given as a string, and the hyphen at the end will send it to standard input.

-The symbol $1 is interpreted as the first parameter passed in, and likewise later parameters are handled by their position prefixed by a dollar sign.
-(First parameter: $1, Second parameter: $2, etc.)
+The symbol `$1` is interpreted as the first parameter passed in, and likewise later parameters are handled by their position prefixed by a dollar sign.
+(First parameter: `$1`, Second parameter: `$2`, etc.)

 Now that we can run shell commands with parameters from git aliases we can string together a chain of useful git commands.